 Master of Education in Educational Technology

-The Faculty and Administration of the School of Education, Health Professions and Human Development, in response to the challenging year that we have all had, are waiving the GRE requirement for Graduate admissions for the year (Summer, Fall and Spring 2021-22).
+The Faculty and Administration of the College of Education and Health Professions, in response to the challenging year that we have all had, are waiving the GRE requirement for Graduate admissions for the year (Summer, Fall and Spring 2021-22).
 We recognize that people may still have difficulty finding the resources and locations to take the GRE and wanted to respond to these challenges.